Samson of Mauvoisin

 Samson of Mauvoisin or Reims (died 1161) was the French archbishop of Reims from 1140 to 1161.

 He is a significant historical figure of his times.
 He undertook the capture of Eon d'Etoile, self-proclaimed Messiah.
 He was concerned about heresy spread by weavers.

-He acted for Eleanor of Aquitaine in her divorce case from King Louis VII of France.
+He acted for Queen Eleanor in her divorce case from King Louis VII.
 He participated in the general declaration of peace made by Louis at Soissons, in 1155.